 For all electrical infrastructure applicable in this document, the following applies:

+assets in the Interface Zone shall, as far as practicable, conform to published national and international standards and, as required, by appropriate legislation.
+These assets shall be suitable under the conditions in which they are used to prevent danger to staff.
+This requirement shall also apply to Users assets beyond the interface zone which are located withing the boundary of the TO’s property;

 manufacturing facilities shall be certified by a recognised accreditation organisation to ISO 9001;

 the User shall have in place, or be working towards, installation of Management systems compatible with the International Environmental Management System Standard ISO 14001;